CMoliina/Calculator/README.md

 # Calculator
-A basic calculator
+:orange_circle: :orange_circle: :orange_circle:

+- Hi! :paperclip: This is a basic calculator created using HTML, CSS and JavaScript